sakusanpuwan/restaurant-review-website/goreview_frontend/README.md

 * Add thumbs up icon for each review
 * Enable user to edit a review they posted
+* Functional search button
+* Add a new restaurant
 * Allow user to attach image to review using <file> input type and show this on the review
 * Authentication